ManuBeni/planero-ai/README.md

 [Leer en Español](README.es.md)

-# Planero-ai
+# Planer0

-Planero-ai is a local-first CLI tool that helps you create actionable plans using AI.
+Planer0 is a local-first CLI tool that helps you create actionable plans using AI.
 It generates contextual planning questions, collects your responses, and outputs a Markdown checklist with tasks and subtasks to achieve any goal.

 ---